ORNL/DataFed/docs/_sources/system/overview.rst.txt

 The figure below shows a simplified representation of an example DataFed network consisting of the central DataFed services and several connected facilities.
-The enclosing gray boxes represent the physical boundaries of geographically distributed, but networked, facilities.
-The wide blue arrows represent high-speed raw data transfers between facilities, and the green arrows show DataFed client communication with DataFed services.
+The enclosing gray boxes represent the physical boundaries of geographically distributed facilities.
+The wide blue arrows represent the DataFed high-speed raw data transfer "bus" (i.e. GridFTP) that is used to move data between facilities, and the green arrows represent the DataFed control "bus" use by clients to send requests to DataFed.

 .. image:: /_static/simplified_architecture.png

-In this example, there is an observational facility and a compute facility that each have a local DataFed data repository (cylinder labeled with an 'R').
-Any facility in the system can read or write data from or to the data repositories in the observational or compute facilities (assuming proper access permissions); however, users within these two facilities will have lower latency access to the data stored in the local repositories.
+In this example, there is an observational facility and a compute facility that each have a local DataFed data repository (a cylinder labeled with an 'R').
+Any facility in the system can read or write data from or to the data repositories in the observational or compute facilities (assuming proper access permissions); however, users within these two facilities will have lower latency access to the data stored there.
 In addition, independent workstations can also access data in these repositories - also assuming proper access permissions are granted.

 When data is stored to a DataFed repository, Globus is used to transfer a user-specified source file (as a Globus path) into the repository where it becomes associated with a DataFed data record.
-Likewise, when data is retrieved from a DataFed repository, Globus is used to transfer raw data of a DataFed record from the repository to a user- specified Globus destination; however, note that the raw data is simply copied - not moved - from the DataFed repository.
-The central DataFed service maintains data record tracking information and orchestrates raw data transfers, but never directly handles raw data.
+Likewise, when data is retrieved from a DataFed repository, Globus is used to transfer the raw data of a DataFed record from the repository to a user- specified Globus destination; however, note that the raw data is simply copied - not moved - from the DataFed repository.
+The central DataFed service maintains data record tracking information and orchestrates raw data transfers, but never directly processes raw data.

 .. note::